Kakamotobi/Learned/Computer Network/Network-Protocols.md

   - ACK: Acknowledgement
 ##### The Process
 1) The client sends a SYN packet to the server.
 2) The server receives the SYN packet from the client.
-Then, responds by sending a SYN + ACK to the client.
+Then, creates a connection and responds by sending a SYN + ACK to the client.
 3) The client receives the SYN + ACK.
 Then, sends an ACK to the server.
 Now, the TCP socket connection between the client and server is established.
 ### User Datagram Protocol (UDP)
 - UDP is an alternative transport layer protocol.